chromeos/chromeos.dev/pages/en/publish/play-billing-backend.md

 ### In-app purchases

-After receiving the purchaseToken from the client, your backend should call Google Play Developer API and validate that it has not been consumed already.
+After receiving the purchase token from the client, your backend should call Google Play Developer API and validate that it has not been consumed already.
 A valid purchase’s `purchaseState` field is 1.

 If the purchase is valid, the client should acknowledge purchase and grant the entitlement after receiving the response from the server.

 ### Subscription purchases

-Similar to one-time purchases, your back-end server should call the Google Play Developer API after receiving the purchaseToken from the client, and validate that the subscription is still valid.
+Similar to one-time purchases, your back-end server should call the Google Play Developer API after receiving the purchase token from the client, and validate that the subscription is still valid.

 Your client should grant the entitlement if the subscription’s `expiryTimeMillis` field is greater than the current time.